inhahe/scribbles3/README.md

                          defaults to 100
   --value arg            brightness of colors when using --rotatehue.
 1 to 100.
                          defaults to 100
+  --loop                 loops back on itself in time seamlessly.
+I recommend
+                         using --vsync with --loop; otherwise it'll go way too fast
-  --loop                 loops back on itself in time seamlessly --incontiguous         make it so that spacecurves don't move contiguously
+  --incontiguous         make it so that spacecurves don't move contiguously
                          through time, but skip pixels. this will have the effect of making the animation change faster.